 \section{Introduction}

 Security vulnerabilities afflict software despite decades of advances in programming languages, program analysis tools, and software engineering practices.
 Even well-tested and critical software such as OpenSSL, a widely used library for applications that provide secure communications, contains trivial buffer overflow vulnerabilities, e.g.,~\cite{CVE-2022-3602} and~\cite{CVE-2022-3786}.
-A recent study by Microsoft showed that more than 70\% of the vulnerabilities are still well-understood memory safety issues~\cite{msbugs}.
-The size and complexity of modern software systems are growing quickly, encompassing numerous programs, libraries, and modules that interact with each other.
-Hence, we need major technical advances to effectively detect security vulnerabilities in such intricate software.
+A recent study by Microsoft showed that more than 70\% of vulnerabilities are still caused by well-understood memory safety issues~\cite{msbugs}.
+This is alarming given the rapidly growing size and complexity of modern software systems, encompassing numerous programs, libraries, and modules that interact with each other.
+Hence, we need major technical advances to effectively detect security vulnerabilities in such complex software.

-Traditional techniques for automated vulnerability detection, encompassing fuzzers~\cite{manes2018fuzzing} and static analyzers such as CodeQL~\cite{codeql} and Semgrep~\cite{semgrep} have made promising strides.
+Traditional techniques for automated vulnerability detection, such as fuzzers~\cite{manes2018fuzzing}, and static analyzers such as CodeQL~\cite{codeql} and Semgrep~\cite{semgrep} have made promising strides.
 For example, in the last two years, researchers found over 300 security vulnerabilities through custom CodeQL queries~\cite{codeqlqueries, zdibugs}.
 However, these techniques face challenges in scalability and applicability.
-Fuzzing does not scale to large applications, and fuzzing parts of applications requires manually crafting fuzz drivers.
-Moreover, it is hard to use on large critical programs with complex inputs, such as network servers, GUI-based programs, embedded firmware, boot loaders, and system services.
-On the other hand, static analysis relies heavily on custom API specifications, and skillfully crafted heuristics to balance precision and scalability.
-In light of these challenges, GitHub pays a bounty of over 7K USD for each CodeQL query that can find new critical security bugs~\cite{githubbounty}.
+Fuzzing requires manually crafted fuzz drivers and does not scale to large critical programs with complex inputs, such as network servers, embedded firmware, and system services.
+On the other hand, static analysis relies heavily on manual API specifications, and skillfully crafted heuristics to balance precision and scalability.
+Until recently, GitHub paid a bounty of over 7K USD for each CodeQL query that found new critical security bugs~\cite{githubbounty}.